-To avoid this, only water the heuchera when the soil is a bit dry on top.
+To avoid this, water the Coral Bells only when the soil is 2 inches dry on top.
 Use no more than 1 to 2 gallons of water per plant.

 Heuchera affected by root rot begins to lose its lower leaves and does not grow.
 In this case, dig it up and clean off the dirt.